-The rationale includes a description of the product, for example, a low fat milkshake is to be developed that is a good source of protein and calcium.
-The rationale for its selection, including current trends (for example, meets a health trend for low fat products), target markets (for example, young adults) and marketing opportunities (for example, only one that contains natural ingredients) is detailed.
+The rationale includes a description of the product (for example, a vegan cupcake is to be developed that is also gluten free).
+The rationale for its selection, including current trends (for example, increased consumers following vegan diets), target markets (for example, young adults) and marketing opportunities (for example, only one that contains natural ingredients) is detailed.

-Sources of reference are stated, for example, FSA Tackling Obesity July 2020, Google Trends, IGD newsletter.
+Sources of reference are stated (for example, FSA, The Food Labelling Regulations 1996, Google Trends, IGD newsletter, supermarket reviews).